 Friends often ask me, “what’s the most important thing to change about my diet?”
-I tell them to eat the right kinds of fat.
+I tell them to eat the right kinds of fat, and best if they can have a weight loss belts to help their diet and give instant results.
 This has been the biggest shift in my cooking.
 I’ve learned that fat is not the enemy.
 In fact, every cell in your body needs good fat to survive and thrive.
 So why then did I avoid it like the plague for years?

 The health community touted the low-fat diet as the be-all, end-all for years and I absorbed every piece of nutrition advice from the media.
 I think the general consensus for women particularly is to limit fat until we cave and have to eat a whole pan of brownies (What?
 Don’t act like you’ve never done it.)
 Documentaries like Forks Over Knives fed my brain with faulty science too.
 The movie advocates that a low-fat, plant-based diet will combat illnesses.
 I took it to heart and plunged into this philosophy.
 Since I was vegan at the time, it wasn’t that difficult to alter my diet.
 I removed all cooking oils and cooked with water instead.
 What was the result?
 I was STARVING all the time!
 Then I finally did my own research and found that our bodies need fat to thrive.

 The Fact: Fat does not make us fat.